-All staff members will undertake safeguarding and child protection training at induction, including on whistle- blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff members will undertake safeguarding, online safety and child protection training at induction, including on whistle- blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
 This training will be regularly updated (at least annually) and will be in line with advice from the 3 safeguarding partners.
-The training will have regard to the Teachers' Standards.
+The training will have regard to the Teachers' Standards to support expectations that all teachers: